codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the octopus beat the shark in a fight?
-Because it was well armed.
+Why is it so windy inside an arena?
+All those fans.

 ## Home Server Up-Time